Church station (Buffalo Metro Rail)

 Church station is a Buffalo Metro Rail station located in the 300 block of Main Street (just north of Church Street) in the Free Fare Zone, which allows passengers free travel between Canalside and Fountain Plaza.
 Passengers continuing northbound past Fountain Plaza are required to have proof-of-payment.
-Church is the closest to the Buffalo Metropolitan Transportation Center, located two blocks east at Ellicott and North Division Streets.
+Church station is the closest to the Buffalo Metropolitan Transportation Center, located two blocks east at Ellicott and North Division Streets.